dennisbirch/dbbbuilder-swift/README.md

 _Returns_: An optional DBBTableObject instance whose id property matches the id value passed in.

+`public static func getQueuedInstanceWithIDNumber(_ id: Int64, manager: DBBManager, completion: (DBBTableObject?) -> Void, sparsePopulation: Bool = false)`

+A static method to get an instance of a DBBTableObject sublass by idNum via an asynchronous queue.

+_id_: An Int64 value representing the id number for the instance you want to retrieve.

+_manager_: A DBBManager instance that owns the FMDB instance/SQLite file being read from.

+_completionHandler_: A closure with the signature `(DBBTableObject?) -> Void`.
+When the function completes, the DBBTableObject instance can be obtained at the calling site as the closure's argument, unless it fails to find the desired instance in which case the value will be nil.

+_sparsePopulation_: An optional Boolean value indicating whether you would like the returned object to be populated only with its id and created and modified dates.
+The default value is False.

 `public static func instancesWithIDNumbers(_ ids: [Int64], manager: DBBManager) -> [DBBTableObject]`

 A static method to get an array of DBBTableObject subclass instances matching the ID numbers passed in.